apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

 - `output` (optional): Controls the generated source-file layout.
     - `maxDeclarationsPerFile` (optional): A positive integer that limits the number of declarations in each split types namespace file.
     - `dependencyLayerCount` (optional): A positive integer that limits the number of dependency-ordered layers in the generated types files.
+    - `dependencyManifest` (optional): A JSON file name for a generator-owned dependency-planning manifest written beside the generated Swift files.
+Requires `types` generation and `dependencyLayerCount`.

 ### Example config files